more

 Historical Context:

-is still commonly used for quick viewing of files where backward navigation is not needed, particularly in scripts or systems whereless
+moreis still commonly used for quick viewing of files where backward navigation is not needed, particularly in scripts or systems wherelessmight not be available.

 Last updated